-Examples of processes fitting this loss description are furnihold by virtually every phase of modern life, from the planning of industrial production firsts to the scheduling of patients at a notical dimit; from the determination of a ceptacement policy for macharry in factories from the programming of training policies for akilled and unskilled labor to the choice of epithan purchasing and invatory policy of replarational traces and military authilaments.
+Examples of processes fitting this loose description are furnihed by virtually every phase of modern his, from the planning of industrial production lines to the scheduling of patients at a motifical dimit.
+From the determination of loop-term investments programs for universities to the determination of a replacement policy for minory in factories from the programming of training policies for källed and unskilled labor to the choice of epitianal purchasing and invatory policies of replanetare at these and military establishments.